alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/2020/2020-07-17-is-salafiyyah-limited-to-the-hanbali-madhab.md

 ---
 layout: post
 publisher: alsalafiyyah@icloud.com
-title: "Is Salafiyyah Limited to the Hanbali Madhab?"
+title: Is Salafiyyah Limited to the Hanbali Madhab?
-source: "Majmu' Fatawa 9/238"
+source: Majmu' Fatawa 9/238
-category: [fatwas,manhaj]
+category:
-hijri: "Dhul-Qa'dah 26, 1441 AH"
+- fatwas
+- manhaj
+hijri: '1441-11-26'
-summary: "This is not true.
-The Salaf were the Sahabah and those who followed their way from among the Tabi'un."
+summary: This is not true.
+The Salaf were the Sahabah and those who followed their way from among the Tabi'un.
 muftis:
   shaykh:
   - name: Shaykh Abdul-Aziz Ibn Baz
     url: /biography/binbaz/
 ---

 ### Question: